Frenye/Samenvattingen/Databanken3/Databanken3.md

 Traditional databases, ETL processes, Data warehouses, Data Mining, ... are not suited for processing data with specific characteristics.
 Such data is called **Big Data**.

+## 1.2 What are Big Data?

+Data of very large size, typically to the extent that its manipulation and management present significant logistical challenges.

+An all-encompassing term for any collection of data sets so large and complex that it becomes difficult to process using on-hand data management tools or traditional data processing applications.

+## 1.3 The origin of Big Data

+* New data characteristics
+* New data challenges